 - when the "notifMethod" attribute set to the value "EVENT_DETECTION", the "rttMon" attribute, with the delay threshold for round trip with the "repThreshRp" attribute; and

-- when the UL and DL flows to be measured are defined in different media subcomponents, the "rttFlowUlref" attribute or the "rttFlowDlref" attribute with the reference to the flow number and, optionally, media number that describe the UL and DL respectively.
+- when the UL and DL flows to be measured are defined in different media subcomponents, the "rttFlowRef" attribute with the shared key between the measured UL and DL flows and, optionally, an indication of whether the media subcomponent represents the UL or DL direction for the round trip time measurement.

-Editor's note: It is FFS how to identify the UL and DL flows involved in a round trip time over two QoS flows subscription.If the UL and DL flows request the same QoS and the same subscription events, the NF service consumer shall use an entry of the "MediaComponent" data type as described in clause 4.2.2.2 for the two Service Data Flows which Round-Trip delay will be measured and shall include:
+If the UL and DL flows request the same QoS and the same subscription events, the NF service consumer shall use an entry of the "MediaComponent" data type as described in clause 4.2.2.2 for the two Service Data Flows which Round-Trip delay will be measured and shall include:

 - an entry of the "MediaSubComponent" data type with the "fDescs" attribute contains the flow description for the monitored Uplink and Downlink IP flows, and with the "evSubsc" attribute with the subscription to Round-Trip delay measurements over two SDFs as described above.